John Kerns

-John Emery Kerns (June 17, 1923 – June 7, 1988) was a Canadian football player who played for the Toronto Argonauts.
+John Emery Kerns (June 17, 1923 – June 7, 1988) was an American professional football who played for the Buffalo Bills of the All-America Football Conference (AAFC) and the Toronto Argonauts.
 He won the Grey Cup with them in 1950.
-He played college football at Ohio University and also played with the Buffalo Bills of the All-America Football Conference.
+He played college football at Ohio University.
 He died in 1988 on his 65th birthday while playing tennis, of a heart attack.